OpenChain-Project/Automotive-WG/2024-09-10-workshop-agenda.md

 ### Help requested

-We need help getting the respective speakers for the topics.
+We would appreciate volunteers as speakers for the various topics.

 ## Footnotes